WorldExplored/WorldExplored/README.md

-<h2 align="left">Hi 👋!
-My name is Srreyansh Sethi and I'm a high schooler, from California, United States</h2>
+<h2 align="left">My name is Srreyansh Sethi and I'm a high schooler, from California, United States</h2>

 ###